ros-navigation/navigation2/nav2_theta_star_planner/README.md

 - Is well suited for smaller robots of the omni-directional and differential drive kind
 - As it considers the costmap traversal cost during execution it tends to smoothen the paths automatically, thus mitigating the need to smoothen the path.
 (The presence of sharp turns depends on the resolution of the map, and it decreases as the map resolution increases.)
 - Allows to control the path behavior to either be any angle directed or to be in the middle of the spaces
 - The planner uses A\* search along with line of sight checks to form any-angle paths thus avoiding zig-zag paths that may be present in the usual implementation of A\*
+- The algorithmic part of the planner has been segregated from the plugin part to allow for reusability.

 ## Metrics
 For the below example the planner took ~46ms (averaged value) to compute the path of 87.5m -
 ![example.png](img/00-37.png)

 The parameters were set to - `w_euc_cost: 1.0`, `w_traversal_cost: 5.0`, `w_heuristic_cost: 1.0` and the `global_costmap`'s `inflation_layer` parameters are set as - `cost_scaling_factor:5.0`, `inflation_radius: 5.5`